Barry now notices the two inspectors are identical, flat caps and epaulets. One of them leans forward and takes a ticket out of Barry’s top pocket.

 The last of the bags fly through the open window.
 Barry, mouth open, looks like a goldfish.

-The man closes the window and sits down just as the train pulls into End of the World Station under a sky of stars.
+The man closes the window and sits down just as the train pulls into the Station at the End of the World under a sky of stars.